gwart56/Orbital-TravelSync/README.md

 6. Expense tracker (extension): show users how much they have spent

 **Deploying Project Prototype**
-To check out our website use this link: //put link here
+To check out our website use this link: https://orbital-travelsync.vercel.app/

 **Tech Stack**
 The application is built using the following technologies: